Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Gather all your LLC information beforehand and you’ll cruise through this form.
 You’ll need the following info:

-- LLC Name (or a fictitious name if yours is unavailable in Iowa)
+- LLC name (or an alternate fictitious name if yours is unavailable in Iowa)

 - Your LLC’s duration and date it was formed